About Us

 Hugo is a long-time Niseko resident, originally from the south of France.
 He started kayaking age 8 in his local kayaking club in France and has paddled in more than 15 countries around the globe in search of beautiful whitewater.
 As the owner-operator of Niseko Flyfishing and Tenkara, and as an avid kayaker and river guide, he lives and breathes rivers in Hokkaido.

 Rob Thomson is a Kiwi, and founded The Hokkaido Wilds as a space on the web for his Hokkaido adventure stories, originally posted on 14degrees.org.
 He still holds the Guinness World Record for the Longest Journey by Skateboard (12,159km).
 He also previously cycled 12,000km from Japan to Switzerland.
-He holds a Ph.D. in Behavioral Science, and currently works at Hokusei Gakuen University in Sapporo City as an assistant professor in media and communications (specializing in Internet pschology – lab website).
+He holds a Ph.D. in Behavioral Science, and currently works at Hokusei Gakuen University in Sapporo City as an associate professor in media and communications (specializing in Internet pschology – lab website).

 Haidee is a Kiwi, and has lived in Hokkaido for almost 10 years, having lived and worked in Sapporo, Niseko, Muroran, and Chitose City.
 Keen on the outdoors and birdwatching, Haidee planned most of the multi-day cycle touring routes on The Hokkaido Wilds, including campgrounds, daily distances, and onsen hotsprings.
-Haidee is an assistant professor of applied linguistics at Hokusei University Junior College.
+Haidee is an associate professor of applied linguistics at Hokusei University Junior College.

 Rick is originally from the UK and has lived and worked in Japan for 20 years, 10 of those in Hokkaido.
 In that time he has hiked, biked and skied over much of the island.
 He’s also an anthropologist who spent his early career working with the Ainu indigenous people of Hokkaido.
 Even before his adventures in Hokkaido, he had passed more years than he would like to remember tramping the bogs of his native Peak District and the wild hills of Scotland, and trekking in the mountains of Europe and the Himalayas.